DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - See my presentation on Graphs
  - Graphs are everywhere
- - I&#39;ve been thinking in graphs for years
+ - I've been thinking in graphs for years
  - very hard paradigm shift to make
  - requires an ability to think in nodes and edges